Kroc/PortaDOOM/PortaDOOM/files/launcher.md

 `/DEH <file>` & `/BEX <file>`
 --------------------------------------------------------------------------------
-Early DOOM modifications were done by way of a live patching system known as "DeHackEd".
+Early DOOM modifications were done by way of a binary patching system known as "DeHackEd".
 These ".deh" files are common, even today, as the lowest-common-denominator of DOOM modding.

-Boom, a highly-influential early source-port, enhanced this format further with "Boom-EXtended" DeHackEd files.
+_Boom_, a highly-influential early source-port, enhanced this format further with "Boom-EXtended" DeHackEd files.

 These parameters specify a DEH or BEX file to load alongside any WADs.